 Why do we serve so many different codes?

-The clear answer is that different codes still have certain favorite application areas, and younger codes, which involve fewer approximations, may well develop to become more important in the coming years.
+The clear answer is that different codes still have certain favorite application areas, and more recent codes, which involve fewer approximations, may well develop to become more important in the coming years.
 The ecosystems of the code families and various specific codes have proven to be extremely valuable in the past.
-And we expect that this will not change in the future.
-Thus, NOMAD CoE will certainly continue its inclusive tradition.
+And we do not expect this to change in the future.
+Thus, the NOMAD CoE will certainly continue its inclusive tradition.
 Therefore, many leading developers of other codes are in the second shell.

 Tasks of Pillar 1

 The work of Pillar 1 focuses on libraries rather than individual codes.
 We achieve this by providing software libraries that can be used by all four ‘code families’ to take maximum advantage of exascale supercomputers as they become accessible.
 For instance, ELPA-X and Libxc-X will enable exascale DFT to be integrated into any code.
 Likewise, we will deliver Green-X, a library comprising cubic scaling RPA and GW approaches.
 Moreover, with the library CC4S-X, we will demonstrate that CC methodology can be formulated and implemented in such a way that it can be easily linked to any community code providing the basic ingredients.
 In fact, a majority of the required mathematical expressions can be largely abstracted from the underlying code or even basis set (code family).
 Consequently, we will establish and publish routines that can be fed with code-specific input through rigorously defined, high-level interfaces.
 The performance of all libraries will be analysed and demonstrated for each code family.
 Parallel to these developments we offer extensive training to support the aiCMS code adaptations required to incorporate the NOMAD libraries in an optimal fashion.